Family Trust – Annual Distribution Minute

 This case highlights the need for trust distributions to comply with the trust deed and tax laws, ensuring that beneficiaries can utilise franking credits to reduce their tax liability.
 Update your Family Trust for streaming.

 Before 2010, family trusts could not distribute specific types of income, such as capital gains from the sale of assets, to certain beneficiaries.
-Instead, all beneficiaries had to share every kind of trust income, such as dividends and capital gains, based on their share of the trust’s total income.
+Instead, all beneficiaries had to share all trust income, such as dividends and capital gains, based on their share of the trust’s total income.
 The Greenhatch case illustrates why trustees must draft clear trust minutes when distributing trust income.

 5. Callus v KB Investments – one child gets more

-Acting under the direction of the Appointor, the Trustees decide who gets trust income and assets.
+Acting under the direction of the Appointor, the Trustees decide who receives the trust’s income and assets.
 The law requires good faith, proper purpose, and genuine consideration.
 But does this happen?
 Callus v KB Investments [2020] VCC 135 shows that trustees can favour one child without explanation.
 The case questions whether trustees act with care or exploit their power.

-In Callus, the parents’ trust gave the property to the son, not the daughter.
+In Callus, the parents’ trust gave the property to the son rather than the daughter.
 She sued to cancel the transfer and remove the son’s trustee company.
 The court upheld the transfer of the property, as the deed allowed “absolute discretion,” like Legal Consolidated’s Family Trust Deeds.
 However, the court removed the son’s Trustee.

 6. Owies v JJE Nominees: Can courts look at the Trustee’s motives?

-The Trustee manages the Family Trust, determining who receives the trust income.
+The Trustee manages the Family Trust and determines who receives the trust income.
 This is under the advice of the Guardian/Appointor.
 Appointors can sack them—courts rarely look at whether the trustee’s decisions are fair.
 That makes Owies and Owies v JJE Nominees Pty Ltd [2022] VSCA 142 a strange case.
-In Owies, the court states that trustees must genuinely consider the needs of beneficiaries.
+In Owies, the court states that trustees must genuinely consider beneficiaries’ needs.
 This case shocked many.
 Is it a one-off?

 What Happened in Owies v JJE Nominees?